-Personal, stakeholder and defined-contribution workplace schemes
+Personal, stakeholder and defined contribution workplace schemes

 If you don’t make an active choice about where your pension money should be invested, your pension provider will invest your money in a ‘default’ fund.

-Defined-benefit workplace schemes
+Defined benefit workplace schemes

 Your scheme promises the retirement income you’ll get, so it’s your employer, not you who takes the investment decisions (and risks) needed to reach that target.

-As well as being a member of your employer’s defined-benefit scheme you may also make additional voluntary contributions into a separate defined-contribution pension scheme.
+As well as being a member of your employer’s defined benefit scheme you might also make additional voluntary contributions into a separate defined contribution pension scheme.

 Reducing your risk as you approach retirement

 This is something you should do whether your pension money is invested in a default pension fund or you’ve chosen the fund(s) that your pension is invested in.

 The more heavily your pension fund invests in shares, the more likely it is that the value of your pension fund will go up and down in value too.

 If you can leave your money invested in shares for a long time, say for ten years or more, then you should have long enough to cope with the ups and downs in the stock market.

 Following changes introduced in April 2015 you now have more choice and flexibility than ever before over how and when you can take money from your pension pot.

-If you plan to leave your pension fund invested after you retire you may be able to take on more risk than someone who wants to use their pot straight away to buy an annuity or take money out of their pension pot.
+If you plan to leave your pension fund invested after you retire you might be able to take on more risk than someone who wants to use their pot straight away to buy an annuity or take money out of their pension pot.

-If you have a relatively large pension pot and are an experienced investor, you may have chosen to take more control of your pension and get access to a wider range of assets by using a SIPP (self-invested personal pension).
+If you have a relatively large pension pot and are an experienced investor, you might have chosen to take more control of your pension and get access to a wider range of assets by using a SIPP (self-invested personal pension).

-Many personal, stakeholder and workplace defined-contribution pension plans offer a ‘lifestyle’ fund, which automatically shifts the balance of your investments towards less risky investments (such as bonds and cash) as you near retirement.
-‘Target date’ funds work in a similar way.
+Many personal, stakeholder and workplace defined contribution pension plans offer a ‘lifestyle’ fund, which automatically shifts the balance of your investments towards less risky investments (such as bonds and cash) as you near retirement.

 Moving your pension to less risky investments